Bud Selig is hard to summarize because his baseball life contains two separate careers.

 That does not erase what he built.
 It does mean the building never looks innocent.

-His real talent was coalition management
+His main talent was coalition management

 Selig's most underrated skill may have been political rather than strategic.